 Every line a designer draws is a precondition for further drawing, but not a cause for the rest of the design process.
 In the same way the performance of the resulting building, the behaviour of its inhabitants, is not caused or even necessarily aimed by the designer, but only made possible in a universum of possibilities opened by the design.
 Every line a computerprogrammer writes is a condition for the rest of the program, but not the cause of its performance.
 On the other hand one single missing line can 'ceteris paribus' be called the 'cause' of its break-down.
-In the same way global life has no single cause, but many conditions of which lacking one on a single place and moment can a.
-'Suppose we are human, suppose we use a language, suppose we understand the same things using the same words, suppose this building does not pour down, suppose you don't kill me for the things I say etceteras etcetera . . . than we could have a conference, shall we have a conference?'

-^{υ.} ποιησισ, manufacture, construction
+a. ποιησισ, manufacture, construction